postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 !!!

-Once running, you can continue using the command line, or connect to the container using any of the commonly used PostgreSQL tools like `psql`, pgAdmin, DBeaver, and others:
+You can continue using the command line, or connect to the container using any of the commonly used PostgreSQL tools like `psql`, pgAdmin, DBeaver, and others:

 ```bash
 psql -h 127.0.0.1 -p 5433 -U postgres